 The PCF is able to control the aggregate traffic of all the PDU Sessions that are using a wireline access of a 5G-RG i.e. the aggregate traffic of all the PDU Sessions of the 5G-RG and of all the AUN3 devices using the 5G-RG, ensuring that the sum of the session MBR of these PDU Sessions remains below a subscribed maximum value for the 5G-RG.

 In case multiple PCFs are involved (for the 5g-RG and for the AUN3 devices this 5G-RG serves), the aggregate traffic is controlled by storing the cumulative traffic usage MBR over the wireline access of a 5G-RG in an UDR associated with the 5G-RG: and comparing cumulative traffic usage to the subscribed maximum value for the line of the 5G-RG.

+4.X.w Authenticable (AUN3) device behind FN-RG

+This clause defines the support of AUN3 devices behind a FN-RG.
+Differentiated services for AUN3 devices behind FN-RG is provided based on the principles in clause 4.X.z with the following changes:

+5G-RG is replaced by FN-RG

+W-AGF acts on behalf of FN-RG, as an endpoint for N1 signalling, initiates registration procedure and/or PDU session establishment procedures on behalf of AUN3 device instead of 5G-RG

+URSP may be configured on the W-AGF for AUN3 devices behind the FN-RG.